w41x/payload-zitadel-plugin/README.md

             // set to true if you want to use your own custom login button
             // disableDefaultLoginButton: true

-            // if you want to specify the field name for the Zitadel User Id in the users collection
-            // associatedIdFieldName: 'idp_id'

             // if you want to manually control what happen after a successful login
             // state contains all URLSearchParams that were send to /authorize